Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Formulating an Idealized Survey Strategy

 The differences in the predicted uncertainty for each activity kernel can be explained by their respective covariance behaviors.
-The Matern-5/2 kernel's negative covariance on short time scales ($\lesssim10$ days) favors high-cadence observations, which will efficiently average out activity-induced RV variations.
-The covariance of the quasiperiodic kernel remains positive on all time scales, so the preferred strategies will be those with separations for which the covariance is close to zero (i.e., for which the measurements are uncorrelated).
-The local maximum near the stellar rotation period penalizes the Monthly strategy, for which consecutive sets of observations are separated by this same amount, and the relatively poor performance of the high-cadence Centered strategy naturally follows, as clustering all observations in the subset of a season leads to high covariance.
-The time scale for the covariance of the quasi-periodic kernel to fall to zero can also explain the significantly lower $\sigma_K$ values we expect to retrieve for the Matern-5/2 kernel.
-The Matern-5/2 covariance not only reaches a white noise approximation at much smaller separations, but the negative covariance allows the activity signal to be averaged out at a rate much faster than white noise binning.
+The Mat\'ern-5/2 kernel's negative covariance on short time scales ($\lesssim10$ days) favors high-cadence observations, which will efficiently average out activity-induced RV variations.
+The covariance of the quasiperiodic kernel remains positive on all time scales, so the preferred strategies will be those with separations \rreva{no smaller than the correlation time.
+The covariance is close to zero for these strategies, so the measurement uncertainties are in practice equivalent to white noise.} The local maximum near the stellar rotation period penalizes the Monthly strategy, for which consecutive sets of observations are separated by this same amount, and the relatively poor performance of the high-cadence Centered strategy naturally follows, as clustering all observations in the subset of a season leads to high covariance.
+The time scale for the covariance of the quasi-periodic kernel to fall to zero can also explain the significantly lower $\sigma_K$ values we expect to retrieve for the Mat\'ern-5/2 kernel.
+The covariance for the Mat\'ern-5/2 kernel and its derivative not only reaches a white noise approximation at much smaller separations, but the negative covariance allows the activity signal to be averaged out at a rate much faster than white noise binning.